tian1327/Accord-RL/README.md

    * If estimated cost is too high, then run baseline, else solve the Extended LP
    * Radius is larger, and has no tunning parameter
 3. `python plot1.py output/OptPessLP_opsrl10.pkl 10000`
-   * should expect to see increasing Objective Regret with episodes, and 0 Connstraint Regret
+   * should expect to see increasing linear Objective Regret with episodes, and 0 Connstraint Regret